extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 To create a union:

-- each `SELECT` statement must have the same
+- each `SELECT` statement must have the same number of columns
+- the columns in each `SELECT` statement must be in the same order
+- the matching columns mus